 Research shows that exercise is one of the most beneficial treatments for people with lumbar disc herniations.
 Exercises are designed to improve the strength, endurance, and coordination of the muscles that support your spine.

 Also, exercises can be extremely effective at reducing pain in your legs.
 Very often, exercises that promote extension of your spine, also known as “McKenzie exercises” are effective at resolving pain in your legs.
-However, an individualized examination must always be performed in order to determine the exercise approach that is best for you.
+However, an individualized examination must always be performed to determine the exercise approach that is best for you.

 Manual Physical Therapy for Your Herniated Disc